 Define a clear multi-step workflow: 1) Set up endpoint, 2) Implement signature verification, 3) Parse and validate payload, 4) Process event, 5) Return response — with validation checkpoints at each step.

-Remove all meta-description sections (Purpose, When to Use, Example Triggers, Capabilities) and replace with actual technical content: supported frameworks, security patterns (HMAC verification), retry handling, and idempotency.
+Remove all the meta-description sections (Purpose, When to Use, Example Triggers, Capabilities) and replace them with actual technical content covering common webhook patterns like retry handling, idempotency, and secret management.

 | Dimension | Reasoning | Score |